Is your Home Inspector using Thermal Imaging on your Home Inspection if not

 How it works

 In the most basic of terms infrared is seeing the heat or temperature differences of the surface.
-You can see were someone has walked barefoot with a thermal imaging camera that is how sensitive thermal imaging cameras are.
+You can see were someone has walked barefoot with a thermal imaging camera.
+That is how sensitive thermal imaging cameras are.
 The infrared spectrum is not visible by our eyes however with an infrared camera; we can see the heat that objects give off or leave behind.
-The environment has a lot to do with distinguishing an issue so we will cool the house as cold as we can get it to make the difference between outside and inside the highest that we can.
+The environment has a lot to do with distinguishing an issue, so we will cool the house as cold as we can get it to make the difference between outside and inside the highest that we can.

 Can Infrared Thermal Imaging see through the walls like an X-ray?

-How is Infrared Thermal Imaging useful or important for your home inspector?
+How is Infrared Thermal Imaging useful?

-Moisture Intrusion, Leaks, Condensation
+Moisture Intrusion, Leaks, Condensation.

 Improperly Connected HVAC Duct work